whallipop/whallipop.github.io/content/posts/welcome/index.md

 # Cold Day

-It was such a cold day, and I am sitting at the backseat of my car, typing these words and decided to start my tech blog to share my coding life.
+It was such a cold day, and I was sitting at the backseat of my car, typing these words, and decided to start my tech blog to share my coding life.

 I am glad to see you come to here.
 My main topic will always be **Game** and **Game Development**, but this site will also include topics about **Making Vlog from Code**, **AI Models Application**, **Theorecical Visualization** and **Music Composition**.